Thursday, September 15, 2011

 Given a small window of opportunity, I decided to make the most of Mum's care package and try out some of the recipes (with my own spin of course).

 I chose to cook Cafe Hanoi's Chicken Salad and the Caramel Pork Hotpot, followed by an adaptation (by adaptation I mean slightly overcooked, slash oddly shaped version) of Donna Hay's coconut cakes with dark chocolate glaze.
-The food was amazing, as was the banter at the table with my newfound friends (am slightly relieved that we all get on so well as it could have been a little bit interesting if we hadn't, as 'living in each other's pockets' as mother would say is certainly an apt explanation of the arrangements here!).
+The food was amazing, as was the banter at the table.

 The first hurdle to overcome with the Chicken salad was the fact that Cafe Hanoi's version of the dish is based on papaya.
 I currently live in in the Pilbara.
 Papaya is not the most readily available fruit in any main supermarket in Australia.
 Need I have held any hope to find some here??
 Certainly not.

 Anyway, I based mine on been sprouts and bulked the salad up with red onion and a couple of types of Chinese cabbage / greenery.
 I also poached chicken breasts only and added star anise and a stick of cinnamon to the poaching broth to add some extra flavour.
-I think I also used a fair bit more chilli as I was craving a bit of spice.
+I think I also used a fair bit more chilli.

-The dressing was so tasty (zingy in fact - is that even a word???) and would be perfect for any fresh Asian salad.
+The dressing was so tasty and would be perfect for any fresh Asian salad.
 Palm sugar, rice wine vinegar, chilli, lime juice, soy sauce and fish sauce.
-I could have drunk the stuff!!
+I could drink the stuff!!

 For main, we had crispy caramel pork belly served with Asian greens stir fried in ginger and garlic.
-This was the first time I had cooked with pork belly, and I must say it certainly will not be the last.
+This was the first time I had cooked with pork belly, and it certainly will not be the last.
 Such a rich meal though and if you do have a crack at this recipe, make sure that you stop yourself from going for seconds (or, in fact, thirds).
-You really need to control yourself - I know that your taste buds will want to cave at the temptation and go back for more, but you need to hold firm.
-I didn't have the luxury of this advice and ate way too much - perhaps pork belly should be saved for a restaurant only indulgence where the portion control is taken out of your hands.

 Such a simple recipe this one.
-Simply remove the skin and roughly cut about a kilo of pork belly into 2-3cm cubes.
+Rremove the skin and roughly cut about a kilo of pork belly into 3-5cm cubes.
 Marinate in a couple of large glugs of fish sauce, a large piece of ginger (finely sliced into match sticks) and a generous sprinkle of coarsely ground black pepper.
 Marinate for a couple of hours.
-Then simply add a cup of castor sugar to a pan on high heat and cook until browning starts to occur.
+Then add a cup of castor sugar to a pan on high heat and cook until browning starts to occur.
 Add 2 cups of water to the sugar and stir until the sugar dissolves.
 Add pork and cook for approx. 1 hour.
-I left the pork on medium heat for about half an hour and then turned the heat up for the second half an hour to make sure the pork crisped up suitably.
+I left the pan on medium heat for about half an hour and then turned the heat up for the second half an hour to make sure the pork crisped up suitably.

 The Asian greens where subtle and finished things off perfectly.